Hello, and welcome to my infinitesimal corner of the Internet!

-I am a policy researcher and analyst living in San Francisco.
+I am a researcher and analyst living in San Francisco, interested the intersection of congressional procedure, politics, and fiscal policy.

 Recent work